turingcompl33t/windows-internals/Synchronization/Cheatsheet.md

 ## Windows Synchronization Cheatsheet (Win32)

 The Win32 API offers a formidable number of synchronization primitives.
-We all need a little help remembering them all every now and then.
+We all need a little help every now and then deciding which one best suits our needs.

 ### Table of Contents